dinhanhthi/dinhanhthi.com/_posts/ml/2019-09-03-decision-tree-classifier.md

 </button>
 <div id="box6ct" markdown="1" class="collapse multi-collapse box-content">

-It's quite the same to the ID3 algorithm except a truth that it's based on the definition of **Gini impurity**{:.tbrown} instead of **Entropy**. *Gini impurity is a measure of how often a randomly chosen element from the set would be incorrectly labeled if it was randomly labeled according to the distribution of labels in the subset.*{:.tgreen}
+It's quite the same to the ID3 algorithm except a truth that it's based on the definition of **Gini impurity** instead of **Entropy**. *Gini impurity is a measure of how often a randomly chosen element from the set would be incorrectly labeled if it was randomly labeled according to the distribution of labels in the subset.*{:.tgreen}

 At every nonleaf node (which isn't pure), we have to answer a question "*Which attribute we should choose to split that node?*{:.tgreen}" We calculate the **Gini gain** for each split based on the attribute we are going to use.
 This *Gini gain* is quite the same as *Information gain*. <mark>The highest one will be chosen.</mark>